Gradient-free neural topology optimization: Towards effective fracture-resistant designs: Introduction

-In this article we address the large rift in performance between gradient-free and gradient-based topology optimization for problems where the latter is orders of magnitude more efficient than the former.
+In this article, we address the large rift in performance between gradient-free and gradient-based topology optimization for problems where the latter is orders of magnitude more efficient than the former.
 Therefore, we consider thousands of topology design problems where gradient-based optimizers severely outperform the best gradient-free algorithms and show that an appropriate machine learning strategy combining training (offline) and neural reparameterization (online) closes the performance gap by an order of magnitude.

 Compared to the state-of-the-art latent optimization of topology with gradient-free methods \cite{guo2018indirect}, our work explicitly targets the issue of scalability of gradient-free optimization.
 We show that the appropriate choice of the model architecture leads to significant gains in performance, compared to the conventional approach (without latent space reparameterization), but also compared to more standard architectures.
 We test our approach on out-of-distribution examples, i.e. examples that were not used in training and that include characteristics that were not explored in training.

-Furthermore, we deploy our model on an optimization problem with different physics and significantly different design features, to demonstrate promising generalization performance.
-Notwithstanding, we do not claim that the proposed approach can outperform gradient-based methods in convex or nearly convex objective functions, as occurs in the compliance optimization problems that we consider in this work.
+We demonstrate the effectiveness of our proposed approach by deploying it on a non-linear path-dependent optimization problem that proves to be challenging for standard gradient-based approaches -- namely optimizing structures undergoing brittle fracture.
+We test different initialization strategies and show that the gradient-based optimization remains prone to getting stuck in local minima, while the gradient-free optimizer coupled with latent reparameterization delivers improved performance without retraining or tuning the hyperparameters.
+Notwithstanding, we do not claim that the proposed approach can outperform gradient-based methods in convex or nearly convex objective functions, as occurs in compliance optimization problems.
 However, we believe that this research is a first step towards solving more challenging problems in the future, involving plasticity, fracture, and fatigue.